mendhak/mendhak.github.io/posts/2024-03-24-kobo-text-to-images-with-stable-diffusion.md

 ---
-title: "Enhancing Kobo with text to image generation and simple explanations"
+title: "Enhancing Kobo with text-to-image generation and simple explanations"
 # title: "Enhancing Kobo with Stable Diffusion text-to-image and OpenAI for ELI5"
 # title: "Enhancing reading on the Kobo with GenAI to visualize passages and simplify text"
 description: "How I modified my Kobo to generate images from higlighted text using Stable Diffusion, and ELI5 feature to simplify text using OpenAI."